16 Top Day Trips from Vienna

 Thanks to its setting on the banks of the Danube in the northeastern foothills of the Alps, the area around Vienna offers an abundance of beautiful scenery to explore.
 Tall mountain peaks plunge to emerald river valleys, and you'll see quaint villages nestling against this breathtaking backdrop.

-The city's central location makes it a convenient base for day trips by train to visit some of the nearby towns and villages.
+The city's central location makes it a convenient base for day trips to some of the nearby towns and villages.
 Here, you'll find magnificent abbeys, opulent palaces, and historic attractions.
+If you're willing to venture a bit farther, you could take a day trip to Budapest, Prague, Hallstatt, and Salzburg easily by train, bus, or car from Vienna.

 From the beautiful Vienna Woods to snowcapped mountain peaks; from lovely old palaces to exciting day trips by boat, rail, and road, the city offers some of the best scenery in Austria right on its doorstep.
 Discover other rewarding places to visit with our list of the best day trips from Vienna.